MEET TOMASZ DRYBALA

 Professional Experience: The Path That Revealed the Pattern

-Entrepreneur and Business Owner, Poland & United Kingdom
+Entrepreneur and Business Owner

 Over two decades, I built and led multiple companies through fast-paced, high-pressure environments.
 Some achieved strong traction.
 Others collapsed.
 What initially appeared as isolated outcomes revealed something far more valuable: a repeating pattern of emotional dynamics that consistently shaped critical decisions, risk tolerance, and long-term strategy.